Challenges for Non-Profits Today

 Accessible Instructional Materials (AIM) Consortium Program Evaluation Management

-We working for CAST (The Center for Applied Special Technology) to provide program evaluation oversight for a Federally funded (U.S. Department of Education) 15-state Accessible Instructional Materials (AIM) Consortium, which is a group of states working together to ensure that state and local education agencies are prepared to increase the quality, availability, and timely delivery of instructional materials in specialized formats to students with print disabilities.
+Working with CAST (The Center for Applied Special Technology) to provide program evaluation oversight for a Federally funded (U.S. Department of Education) 15-state Accessible Instructional Materials (AIM) Consortium, which is a group of states working together to ensure that state and local education agencies are prepared to increase the quality, availability, and timely delivery of instructional materials in specialized formats to students with print disabilities.
 Under the coordinating leadership of CAST, the AIM Consortium project facilitates the development and refinement of state systems for providing appropriate, high-quality instructional materials in specialized formats to students and educators.

 Cotton Student Sponsorship Program Evaluation